-The Company takes its obligations seriously with respect to EEO and providing a psychologically and physically health and safe work environment, free from discrimination and harassment.
-This Policy and its associated procedures set out the Company's commitment to fair employment practices in relation to all decisions affecting employment and career development, including, but not limited to recruiting, promoting, assigning work, training, upgrading, developing and retaining employees and future employees.
+The Company takes its obligations seriously with respect to EEO and providing a work environment based on mutual respect and free from discrimination and harassment.
+This Policy and its associated procedures set out the Company's commitment to fair employment practices in relation to all decisions affecting employment and career development, including, but not limited to recruiting, promoting, assigning work, training, promoting, upgrading, developing and retaining employees and future employees.
 All discipline and qualification standards will be based on the principle of merit.